 The first is when you lose confidence in the putter.
-Perhaps the quality of contact is failing in your eyes, and you don’t have the faith that the putter can do the job.
-At that point you should consider swapping out putters.
+Perhaps the quality of contact is failing in your eyes, and you don’t believe that the putter can do the job.
+At that point, you should consider swapping out putters.

-Other instances where switching out a putter is valid include if your best putter breaks and if you find a better model that would be considered an upgrade.
+In other instances, switching out a putter is valid to include if your best putter breaks and if you find a better model that would be considered an upgrade.

-The best putters for women provides golfers with an inviting putter face with high forgiveness along with clear alignment lines that help create a balanced putter with accuracy.
+The best women’s putters provide golfers with a great-feeling putter face with maximum forgiveness and clear alignment lines that help ensure accuracy.

-Our top choice, the Odyssey White Hot Pro 2, offers exceptional balance, fantastic distance control, and well-made putter head that provides touch.
-Along with excellent feel, the Odyssey putter certainly helps provide a means to an end for golfers that need more on the greens.
+Our top pick for the women’s putters, the Odyssey White Hot Pro 2, offers exceptional balance, fantastic distance control, and a well-made putter head that provides great feel.